What Is Piriformis Syndrome?

 Acupuncture is a therapeutic option for piriformis syndrome, acting both on neuropathic pain from sciatic compression and on muscular spasm of the piriformis.
 Deep needling of the piriformis muscle can produce a local twitch response, similar to trigger-point needling, promoting muscular relaxation.

-Beyond the local effect of muscular relaxation, acupuncture modulates neuropathic pain through release of endorphins and enkephalins, activation of descending inhibitory pathways, and reduction of central sensitization.
+Beyond the local effect of muscle relaxation, acupuncture modulates neuropathic pain by releasing endorphins and enkephalins, activating descending inhibitory pathways, and reducing central sensitization.
 Electroacupuncture may be particularly useful for the neuropathic component of the pain.

 Prognosis